Adam A. Filios

 He is a member of the Institute of Electrical and Electronics Engineers (IEEE) and former member of the American Physical Society (APS), the Optical Society of America (OSA), and the Materials Research Society (MRS).

-Her research interests are in sustainable Environment, including renewable energy, green building and water efficiency.
+Her research interests lie in the area of sustainable Environment, ranging from renewable energy, green building and water efficiency.
 She has advanced expertise in green building arena.
 In addition to being a LEED accredited professional, she holds building and envelope certification from the building Performance Institute.
-She is currently the leader of the Wind Energy Research, part of Smart Grid initiative.

 Jonathan Lane is the founder and CEO of Quad State Solar, Inc. (QSS) A highly respected member of the Long Island/New York City solar community, Jonathan is also a founding member of the Long Island Solar Energy Industries Association (LISEIA), as well as the Lead Solar Instructor at Farmingdale State College.
 Additionally, he holds NABCEB certifications for PV Installation and PV Technical sales, as well as an IREC ISPQ accreditation as a Certified PV Instructor.